agossouema2011/WCEBleedGenChallenge/README.md

 - All the model weight and plots for detection are saved in sub folder "outputs" in Detection folder.

-1• A table of the achieved evaluation metrics of validation dataset
+<b>1• A table of the achieved evaluation metrics of validation dataset</b>
-   Classification: Accuracy, Recall, F1-Score
+   <b>Classification: Accuracy, Recall, F1-Score </b>

-   Detection: Average Precision, Mean-Average Precision, Intersection over Union(IoU))
+   <b>Detection: Average Precision, Mean-Average Precision, Intersection over Union(IoU))</b>

-2• Screenshots/pictures of any 10 best images selected from validation dataset showing its classification and detection (bounding box with confidence level).
+<b>2• Screenshots/pictures of any 10 best images selected from validation dataset showing its classification and detection (bounding box with confidence level)</b>

-3• Screenshots/ pictures of achieved interpretability plot of any 10 best images selected from validation dataset.
+<b>3• Screenshots/ pictures of achieved interpretability plot of any 10 best images selected from validation dataset</b>

-4• Screenshots/pictures of any 5 best images selected from testing dataset 1 and 2 separately showing its classification and detection (bounding box with confidence level).
+<b>4• Screenshots/pictures of any 5 best images selected from testing dataset 1 and 2 separately showing its classification and detection (bounding box with confidence level)</b>

-5• Screenshots/ pictures of achieved interpretability plot of any 5 best images selected from testing dataset 1 and 2 separately.
+<b>5• Screenshots/ pictures of achieved interpretability plot of any 5 best images selected from testing dataset 1 and 2 separately</b>

-6. Excel Sheet Submission:
+<b>6.
+Excel Sheet Submission:</b>